-From the reported data, it emerges that the higher cytotoxicity was induced by lower concentrations of carriers; possibly a result of an interference of the carrier material with specific cellular receptors and/or internal proteins involved in cell viability and proliferation together with a better internalization of carriers, when diluted.
+Higher cytotoxicity was induced by lower concentrations of carriers.
+This was potentially a result of an interference of carrier material with specific cellular receptors and/or internal proteins involved in cell viability and proliferation together with a better internalization of carriers, when diluted.
 Efficient internalization of carriers by cells has been already reported by Ciaglia et al. where the increasing granular appearance of gated monocytes supports the uptake of carriers.
-We can hypothesize that CHO-K1 cells might phagocyte carriers, affecting the relative viability (Ciaglia et al., 2019).
+We hypothesize that CHO-K1 cells might phagocyte carriers, affecting the relative viability (Ciaglia et al., 2019).

-The cytotoxicity of low-Mw-PLA and high-Mw-PLGA carriers loaded with hGDF-5 was also established with hPBMCs isolated from healthy donors to provide further evidence on the toxicity of the encapsulated carriers directly on human differentiated cells.
+The cytotoxicity of low-Mw-PLA and high-Mw-PLGA carriers loaded with hGDF-5 was also explored with hPBMCs isolated from healthy donors to provide further evidence on toxicity of the encapsulated carriers directly on human primary cells.
 To this aim, cells were incubated for 24 and 48h with decreasing concentrations of unloaded and hGDF5-loaded carriers, and viability analyzed by MTT assay as in the CHO cell system.
-No cytotoxicity was detected in hPBMCs versus controls at both 24 and 48 h of treatment with empty carriers (see Figure 8a), even though PLA carriers seemed to induce a larger increase of cell viability compared to PLGA carriers.
-However, for both materials, lower concentrations significantly improved cell viability suggesting a better uptake of the carriers with a significant enhancement of cell metabolism as already suggested in other studies of drug cytotoxicity (Prota et al., 2011).
+No cytotoxicity was detected in hPBMCs versus controls at either 24 or 48 h of treatment with empty carriers (see Figure 8a), though PLA carriers seemed to induce a greater increases in viability than PLGA carriers.
+However, for both materials, lower concentrations significantly improved cell viability suggesting a better uptake of the carriers with a significant enhancement of cell metabolism consistent with previous reports (Prota et al., 2011).
 Comparable results were found by treating hPBMCs with hGDF-5 loaded PLGA or PLA carriers (see Figure 8b).
-However, conversely to CHO cells, we showed that both PLGA and PLA carriers did not negatively affect cell survival, and instead they appeared to improve this cell parameter.
-This suggests that empty and loaded carriers, especially at lower concentrations, could stimulate cell proliferation by acting as mitogens or, given the use of MTT assay based on mitochondrial reduction of tetrazolium salt (MTT) to insoluble formazan crystals, carriers could improve mitochondrial metabolism.
+However, in contrast to CHO cells, neither PLGA nor PLA carriers negatively affected cell survival but instead resulted in modest increases.
+This suggests that both empty and loaded carriers, especially at lower concentrations, could stimulate cell proliferation by acting as mitogens or at a minimum improving mitochondrial metabolism.
 Therefore, the observed effects could be explained by either a stimulating effect on mitochondrial activity of the carriers and hGDF-5 or by a more general action of these compounds on hPBMCs survival, ultimately leading to an improvement of hPBMCs metabolism.
 These data are in agreement with those already reported by Da Silva et al. who investigated PLA carriers cytotoxicity on hPBMCs, and showed an increase of cell viability of about 70% (Da Silva et al., 2019).

 CONCLUSION AND PERSPECTIVES

-SEE technology can successfully encapsulate peptides such as growth factors into PLGA or PLA carriers providing at the same time an advanced control of carrier’s size and morphology, ensuring a sustained growth factor release over 25 days.
-SEE-fabricated carriers do not present intrinsic toxicity: they can be safely introduced within biomedical devices structures as they are unlikely to pose a risk for human health.
-The reported in the present investigation open new perspectives for the use of SEE fabricated carriers for the development of 3D bioengineered microenvironments where biological molecules can be released under controlled conditions stimulating tissue regeneration and healing.
+SEE technology can successfully encapsulate peptides, such as growth factors, into PLGA or PLA carriers providing advanced control of carrier size and morphology, ensuring sustained growth factor release over 25 days.
+SEE-fabricated carriers do not present intrinsic toxicity, they can be safely introduced within biomedical device structures as they are unlikely to pose a risk for human health.
+The present investigation opens new perspectives for the use of SEE fabricated carriers for the development of 3D bioengineered microenvironments where biological molecules can be released under controlled conditions stimulating tissue regeneration and healing.

 ACNOWLEDGMENTS